 Press "Alt + Shift + F2" and select a menu to see who is contributing this menu.

 SWT spy for Eclipse is a tool that prints out information about the widget under the cursor.
 Currently, this includes style, layout and parent information.
 See SWT Tools for more information.

-By default the Eclipse Java tools only consider Java components, e.g. classes or interfaces, from the standard Java libraries and from the projects and their dependencies in the workspace as relevant for search operations.
+By default the Java tools of the Eclipse IDE consider only Java components, e.g. classes or interfaces, from the standard Java libraries and from projects and their dependencies in the workspace as relevant for search operations.

 (Open Type) shortcut will not

 interface if it is

 not referred to in the current workspace.
 As